 You found a job, you are back in a healthy routine, and your life is finally back on track since you first became an alcoholic.
 When you meet up with a friend, they offer you some kombucha, but should you try it?
 At Banyan Treatment Centers Chicago, we understand that there are many obstacles on your road to long-term sobriety, and it can be hard to always know how to navigate them.
-While you may have gone over the biggies like telling people you are in recovery or avoiding drug triggers, something like this is uncharted territory.
+While you may have gone over the biggies, like telling people you are in recovery or avoiding drug triggers, something like this is uncharted territory.
 Do not worry; our Chicago drug rehab is here to answer the question: Can recovering alcoholics drink kombucha?

 Kombucha is a beverage made of sweetened black or green tea.
 It is fermented and slightly alcoholic.
-Many people drink kombucha for its various health benefits including reduced risk of cancer, reduced risk of heart disease, and abundance of antioxidants.
+Many people drink kombucha for its various health benefits, including reduced risk of cancer, reduced risk of heart disease, and abundance of antioxidants.

 For many alcoholics and professional treatment programs, complete abstinence from alcohol is a key component to a successful recovery.
 If you want to be safe, then kombucha should not be an exception to that rule.
 Kombucha for alcoholics is risky.
-Although it may seem like a longshot, kombucha could be a gateway back to that bad drinking habit that was so hard to give up in the first place.
+Although it may seem like a long shot, kombucha could be a gateway back to that bad drinking habit that was so hard to give up in the first place.
 The alcohol content may seem low.
 However, as a recovering alcoholic, you could push your limits too far, thinking you’d be able to handle this amount.
 If you can handle kombucha, you can handle one drink… and the slippery slope begins.
 Why risk it?
 There are plenty of other teas with great health benefits that do not have any alcohol.

 If you or a loved one needs Illinois addiction treatment, do not be afraid to reach out to us.
 When you call 888-280-4763, we will walk you through the process and help you determine what the next best step is for you or your loved one.